-- 5. Plug inlet primer hose to prevent gasoline from draining. - Using an appropriate hose, connect one end of the hose to the inlet of the primer valve and place the other end in a Bombardier Snowmobile Injection Oil container. - 7.
+- 5. Plug inlet primer hose to prevent gasoline from draining. - 6.
+Using an appropriate hose, connect one end of the hose to the inlet of the primer valve and place the other end in a Bombardier Snowmobile Injection Oil container. - 7.
 Activate the primer in order to fill it with oil. - 8.
-Restart engine and run at idle. - Using the primer valve, inject oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 25 complete strokes of the primer). - The engine stopped, remove the spark plugs and pour approximately 85 ml (3 imp. oz.) of oil into the cylinders. - 11.
-Crank the engine to allow the crankshaft to turn 2 or 3 revolutions.
+Restart engine and run at idle. - Using the primer valve, inject oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 25 complete strokes of the primer).

+- 10. The engine stopped, remove the spark plugs and pour approximately 85 ml (3 fl. oz.
+U.S.) of oil into the cylinders. - 11.
+Crank the engine to allow the crankshaft to turn 2 or 3 revolutions. - 12.
+Reinstall the spark plugs and the inlet primer hose.